mdominguez56/nanlabs-frontent-react/README.md

 ## Start project

-If you want to start the project, you need to follow the next steps:
+If you want to start with the project you must download it and execute the following script

 ### `yarn start`